 Michelle Singletary: Singletary is the long-time financial columnist at the Washington Post.

-Mike Rosenberg: Rosenberg is a business reporter for The Seattle Times who specializes in housing issues.
-His stories cut to the chase about escalating rent and home purchase prices around the country.
+Mike Rosenberg: Rosenberg is a business reporter for The Seattle Times specializing in housing issues.
+He cuts to the chase about escalating rent and home purchase prices.

-So check out some of these excellent options (big or small) for useful, accurate, and up-to-date information.
+Check out these excellent options for useful, accurate, and up-to-date information.
 None of them is all-knowing or perfect, but each can certainly help you in reaching your own personal financial objectives.